aserawayneasera/aserawayneasera/README.md

 - 👋 Hi, I’m @aserawayneasera
-- 👀 I’m interested in Liveness Detection in Biometrics
+- 👀 I’m interested in AI and IoT
 - 🌱 I’m currently learning web application/development
 - 💞️ I’m looking to collaborate on system development
 - 📫 How to reach me on my personal email asera.wa@gmail.com